-RESOLVED, that AMVETS petitions the U.S. Congress to urge expeditious adoption of the IOM recommendations, and be it further
+RESOLVED, that AMVETS petitions the U.S. Congress to urge expeditious adoption of the IOM recommendations to include hypothyroidism, bladder cancer, stroke, and hypertension as presumptive conditions for Vietnam veterans, and be it further

-RESOLVED, that AMVETS petitions the VA Secretary to expeditiously adopt the IOM recommendations and incorporate them into the standing rules and regulations of the department, to the benefit of veterans.
+RESOLVED, that AMVETS petitions the VA Secretary to expeditiously adopt the IOM recommendations and incorporate them into the standing rules and regulations of the Department, to the benefit of Vietnam veterans.